WebXDAO/WebXDAO.github.io/README.md

 * [Netlify CMS](https://www.netlifycms.org/) (Currently WIP 🚧) :

 Netlify CMS is used to handle the CMS part of this static website.
-It usesa Git as backend, so there is no need to maintain a different server.
+It uses Git as backend, so there is no need to maintain a different server.
 Maintained by the awesome folks of Netlify.

 * [Eleventy (11ty)](https://github.com/11ty/eleventy):